 Important Note: Please read the product descriptions carefully before you buy any of these filaments to make sure you have the right equipment and the advised setup.
 Not all of them are easy to handle.

 Description: It’s green, environment-friendly, biodegradable and feels similar to sandstone.
 It needs less energy to 3D print this material because the printing temperature is lower than with regular PLA.
-And this best PLA filament is also stronger than most other PLA filaments.
+And this PLA filament is also stronger than most other PLA filaments.

 Consists of: Polylactic acid and algae harvested from areas where its excess threatens the environment.